El Dorado International Airport: Terminals and facilities

 The main passenger terminal is known as Terminal 1 (T1).
 The T1 building is shaped like a lowercase "h" and is divided into two piers or concourses: the international one to the north side and the domestic pier/concourse on the south side.
-Terminal 1 has four airline lounges (operated by LATAM, Avianca, Copa and American), in addition to the El Dorado Lounge by Mastercard in the international concourse and one airline lounge (operated by Avianca) in the domestic concourse.
+Terminal 1 has four airline lounges (operated by LATAM, Avianca, and Copa), in addition to the El Dorado Lounge by Mastercard in the international concourse and one airline lounge (operated by Avianca) in the domestic concourse.
 It also offers a variety of food options, both on the air and land side, and several retail stores and cafés in the duty-free area.
 There are also car rental facilities, ticket counters, ATMs, telephones, restrooms, luggage storage space and even a small casino.
 The terminal has complimentary Wi-Fi service.

 T1 has several check-in counter areas, check-in kiosks and expanded immigration lanes compared to the previous terminal.
 "Express lanes" were added for holders of biometric passports and Global Entry Membership.
 The new terminal has moving walkways, escalators and elevators to guarantee universal access and faster connections.
 The new terminal contains 32 gates: 10 for international flights and 22 for domestic flights, five of which are remote stands.

 The "Puente Aéreo" is currently Terminal 2 (T2).
 It had previously been Avianca's exclusive terminal for domestic flights.
-On April 29, 2018, the airline moved the remainder of its domestic operation from T2 to T1, which in turn meant the switch from T1 to T2 of EasyFly and Satena, who are currently the sole operators at the terminal.
+On 29 April 2018, the airline moved the remainder of its domestic operation from T2 to T1, which in turn meant the switch from T1 to T2 of EasyFly and Satena, who are currently the sole operators at the terminal.
 Terminal 2 contains a revamped food plaza, some retail stores, and ATMs.

 The Special Administrative Unit of Civil Aeronautics (Aerocivil) is located in the new Aerocivil Building, located on the airport property.
 Previously it was located on the fourth floor of the main terminal building.